Atraya21/axway-open-docs/content/en/docs/central/mesh_management/add_env.md

    ```
    cd e4fd7216693f50360169492633ab0122/
    ```
-3. From Istio 1.6+, `Istioctl` is required for installing Istio.
-Istio version 1.6.8 is recommended and is compatible with the Axway mesh agents.
+3.`Istioctl` is required for installing Istio.
+Istio version 1.8.2 is recommended and is compatible with the Axway mesh agents.
 If you have not previously added it to your client system, you can download `Istioctl` using the following command:

    ```
-   curl -L https://istio.io/downloadIstio | ISTIO_VERSION=1.6.8 TARGET_ARCH=x86_64 sh -
+   curl -L https://istio.io/downloadIstio | ISTIO_VERSION=1.8.2 TARGET_ARCH=x86_64 sh -
    ```
 4. Export the path where you downloaded `Istioctl` to start using it.
 Note the use of `$PWD` below and change it accordingly.

    ```
-   export PATH=$PATH:$PWD/istio-1.6.8/bin
+   export PATH=$PATH:$PWD/istio-1.8.2/bin
    ```
 5. Install Istio using `Istioctl`.
 This step can take several minutes to complete.